Stat 411/511

 • Click on the “base” link

-• Open the file and install R
+• Open the downloaded file and install R

 Mac